I Like Accounting

 Here's where it starts to get complicated.
 Sometimes debit means increase, and sometimes debit means decrease.
 Same thing with credit.

-The meanings of the words change depending upon what type of account you're dealing with.
+The meanings of the words change depending upon the type of account you're dealing with.

-For instance a debit of an asset means it increased, but a debit of a liability means it decreased.
+For instance a debit of an asset account means it increased in value, but a debit of a liability account means it decreased.

 Understanding what debits and credits mean for a given account is absolutely critical for reading financial statements.

 Fortunately, there's a trick to it.
-If you memorize the table below, you're going to have a huge advantage when learning accounting.
+If you memorize the table below, you're going to have a huge advantage over your peers when learning accounting.

 + DEBITCREDIT +